marly-ai/marly/README.md

    ```bash
    cd scripts
    ```
-3. Run the example extraction script:
+3. Run one of our example scripts:
    ```bash
    python azure_example.py
    ```